satyy/bloom-filter-app/README.md

 Based on the 'number of elements' going to be in bloomfilter and the 'desired false positivity', the required 'number of hash function' and 'size of BitSet' can be estimated.

-n - number of elements
+n - number of elements,
 p - desired false positivity

 We can determine,